 Sometimes it can be useful to run multiple databases.
-A personal and commercial database may be desired, for example.
-While doing this is currently a little awkward it is possible (it would take approx 5 mins).
+An example being completely unrelated image collections.
+While doing this is currently a little awkward it is quite easy and takes just a couple minutes.
 To use multiple databases follow these three steps...

 Most people using DBGallery never have to know there is such a sophisticated database in the background.
 They can use DBGallery for many useful years without needing to know whats running in the background.
 And MySql takes up little memory and almost no resources when not being used by DBGallery.

 So why such a major database system?
 Flexibility!
 When required, companies make good use of that powerful database.
 Photo data is an organizational asset.
 So there are two main reasons for the chosen database and DBGallery's architecture: